MicrosoftDocs/Viva/Viva/glint/setup/import-members-distribution-lists.md

 ms.date: 09/07/2023
 ---

-# Import members into a Viva Glint Distribution List and use the blended membership functionality
+# Import members into a Viva Glint Distribution List

 Importing members to an existing Distribution List removes the current attribute rules from that list.